Elie Lighthouse Things to do in the East Neuk of Fife

 Elie is one of the most popular holiday spots in Scotland.
 The small village is located on the sheltered Ruby Bay.

 Elie Ness Lighthouse is a short walk away from Elie Beach and sits on the rocky promontory.
-The lighthouse was completed in 1908 by David A Stevenson who was the cousin of Robert Louis Stevenson.
+The lighthouse was completed in 1908 by David A Stevenson.

 There are plenty of great places to eat in Elie.
 You can enjoy great freshly prepared seafood in Elie at the stylish Harbour Cafe.

 Also, at Elie Deli, you can enjoy brilliant snacks and treats.
-At the Ship Inn, you can enjoy brilliant seafood on beachside benches and watch Elie’s beach cricket matches.
+At the Ship Inn, you can enjoy brilliant seafood on beachside benches.

 Ardross Farm Shop is an award-winning farm shop which is just outside Elie.
-There is a wide range of local produce, including vegetables picked straight from the farm, freshly baked pieces of bread, free range eggs and traditionally reared beef.
+There is a wide range of local produce, including vegetables picked straight from the farm.
+Also, there is freshly baked pieces of bread, free range eggs and traditionally reared beef.

 If you feel a little more adventurous, you can attempt the Elie Chain Walk.
-The Elie Chain Walk is a series of chains fixed along the coast between Shell Bay and West Bay, where you can scramble along the Fife Cliffs.
+The Elie Chain Walk is a series of chains fixed along the coast between Shell Bay and West Bay

 Elie Accommodation: Elmbank, 15 South Street, The Ship Inn